 TANZANIAN FORESTRY SECTOR We are working with public and private stakeholders to create a world-class forestry sector, ensuring large and small-scale growers can exploit opportunities in wood and energy markets, and generating knock-on economic, social and environmental benefits.
 We have set up the Forestry Development Trust with joint funding from DFID to deliver a long-term, holistic programme.
 It is initially focusing on raising productivity and incomes in the Southern Highlands, where 60,000 people grow trees.
-KENYAN FORESTRY SECTOR We are supporting stakeholders to close Kenya's serious wood supply gap by developing a globally competitive commercial forestry sector.
-We aim to catalyse increased productivity and quality, and secure sustainable provision of commercial support services and collaborative research.
-This would contribute substantially to import substitution and export potential, boost the competitiveness of energy-intensive industrial sectors that rely on biomass, decrease environmental degradation, and improve the livelihoods of over 600,000 Kenyans.
+KENYAN FORESTRY SECTOR We are forging strong partnerships across the public and private sector to help Kenya close its serious wood supply gap and achieve its national tree cover goal by developing a globally competitive commercial forestry sector.
+Doing so will spur job and wealth creation, create tax revenues and safeguard the Kenyan environment - including the country's five primary water towers that ensure national food security, support biodiversity and strengthen Kenya's resilience to climate change.

-TANZANIAN TEA SECTOR We have partnered with The Wood Foundation and local stakeholders to reverse the negative spiral in the tea sector by increasing investment in farmers and opening up new areas for viable cultivation.
+TANZANIAN TEA SECTOR

+We have partnered with The Wood Foundation and local stakeholders to reverse the negative spiral in the tea sector by increasing investment in farmers and opening up new areas for viable cultivation.
 We are helping to facilitate foreign investment via innovative models that see benefits shared more equitably, and are currently supporting a multinational's major greenfield investment by setting up a smallholder service company to ensure a reliable supply of quality green-leaf.
 We aim to boost productivity, quality and smallholder returns.

-RWANDAN TEA SECTOR We expanded our tea partnership with The Wood Foundation from Tanzania to Rwanda in 2011.
+RWANDAN TEA SECTOR

+We expanded our tea partnership with The Wood Foundation from Tanzania to Rwanda in 2011.
 We are trialling and demonstrating new ownership structures and methods of service delivery in the sector.
-We have bought two privatised factories on behalf of smallholders, and are creating farmer service companies to support inclusive investment in new factories by two multinationals.
+We have bought two privatised factories on behalf of smallholders, and have created farmer service companies to support inclusive investment in new factories by two multinationals.
 When complete, our partnership will be impacting over 40% of Rwandan tea farmers.
 The aim is to ensure all smallholders benefit from the sector's growth.

+MSINGI